 When I was eight years old, I discovered a battered copy of George Orwell’s Down and Out in Paris and London in my parents’ bookshelves, and then Homage to Catalonia.
 His clear-sighted writing and commitment to truth; the revelation that people could make their own destinies and fight for their beliefs, filled me with surprise and excitement.
-When the bookshop refused to let my buy his other books, I began to save up my pocket money and give it to Briney, our cleaner, who’d offered to buy books for me, without letting the adults know.
+When the bookshop refused to let my buy his other books, I began to save up my pocket money and give it to Briney, our cleaner, who offered to buy books for me, without letting the adults know.

 Briney was my surrogate grandmother.
 She brought warmth and laughter to my childhood, inspiring me with her unbreakable Irish spirit and woven into my memories, are the tales that she used to tell me of her own childhood in Ireland.
 As a young girl, she had been terrorised by the Black and Tans.1 Thugs, they had executed her best friend, in front of her, on the garden path for being outside a few minutes after curfew, as Briney screamed and struggled, held back by her horrified family.
 Later, as a young woman, she used to run around the farm on which she worked, hiding IRA members under floorboards, when the police made raids.

-She lived on the twelfth floor of a tower block, in Kilburn.
+She lived on the twelfth floor of a tower block, on the edge of Kilburn.
 In winter, it was surrounded by strong winds, whirling in circles, blocking out sounds.
 Inside, I used to climb up onto her windowsill and gaze out over London, as she pointed out buildings, which had survived the Blitz.
 During The Second World War, she had slept with her three young children in underground stations.
-One morning, they had emerged to find unrecognisable streets; their house had been razed to the ground.
-But she had no time for self-pity; what counted and remained was an intense spirit of solidarity and community.
+One morning, they had emerged to find unrecognisable streets, their house had been razed to the ground.
+But she had no time for self-pity, what counted and remained was an intense spirit of solidarity and community.